 My kids talk about Great Wolf Lodge in the same excited tones that used to be reserved for Disney World.
 They ask to go back again and again.
 And truly, this Texas resort is amazing.
 Majestic wolf statues guard the entrance to 98,000 square feet of indoor, air-conditioned, action-packed fun.
 Inside the woodland-themed wonderland, there is an impressive 80-foot tall water park that features 10 indoor waterslides, six swimming pools, a wave action river, and an interactive treehouse water fort.
 When you head outside, you’ll find a ropes course and a second 84,000 square foot water park that is open in the summer.

-Then, when you need a break from aquatic activities, lure your children out of the water with the promise of MagiQuest.
+Then lure your children out of the water with the promise of MagiQuest.
 This enchanting game allows kids to go on interactive quests and adventures, spanning all eight floors of the hotel.
-Purchase a MagiQuest wand and let your kids loose to search for “runes” throughout the hotel, which are needed to complete each quest.
+Purchase a MagiQuest wand and let your kids loose to search for “runes” throughout the hotel.
+Runes are needed to complete each quest.
 As kids point wands at anything from treasure chests to framed pictures on the walls, the hotel comes to life at their command.
 After a few rounds of racing through the hotel halls, they should be good and ready for bed.

 TravelingMom Tip: If you need a break in the afternoon, put a snack in the mini-fridge and offer it to the kids as an after nap time treat!
 And, if this is your first visit to a Great Wolf Lodge, read our complete guide for first-timers!

 5. Gaylord Texan Resort and Convention Center, Grapevine, Texas – Across the street from Great Wolf Lodge